 Mr. Phipps had prepared Hank well for the school days that now lay ahead of Hank as the new term began.
 He expected the daily regimen to be very strange to him, and it was.
 However, by being prepared, he was able to make the necessary adjustments fairly quickly.
 In fact, within the first couple of weeks, he found himself counseling other students on how to adapt to the new routines of the school.
 He had been careful to show full respect to the faculty from day one.
 Some of their habits seemed nearly bazaar to Hank, but Mr. Phipps had prepared him for that, as well.
 As with his earlier studies, with Mr. Phipps, the ‘book-learning’ came very easy to Hank, even though the material was at times very strange.
 He enjoyed the challenge of learning about things he had never even heard of previously.
 He was even able to provide some assistance and encouragement to fellow students to whom it didn’t come so easily.

 Hank was popular, or at least respected, by just about everyone with whom he had reason to interact.
 That continued through the school year.
 On the other hand, he was so involved in so many activities, at school and at the boarding house, with his horses, that he soon realized that he had not developed any really close friends.
 He was happy in his new life so that did not really bother him, but he did notice it.
-It was the subject of very brief discussion with his parents, and his Uncle Hank, when he visited over the year end holidays on the school break.
+It was the subject of very brief discussion with his parents, Mr. Phipps, and his Uncle Jake, when he visited over the year end holidays on the school break.
 No one made any more of it, but Hank wondered if that would change when he returned to school early in 1846.